AKAnerdcaps/nypd-arrest-data/README.md

 - Customize the script according to your specific requirements by modifying the data extraction, cleaning, transformation, and loading functions.
 - Adjust the batch size and API URL as needed to optimize data extraction.
 - Ensure that the Snowflake table structure matches the cleaned and transformed data before loading.

-## Future Enhancements (TODO)
-- Build a Metabase dashboard to visualize and analyze the arrest data stored in Snowflake.

 ## License
 This project is licensed under the MIT License.